enyeartc/capstone1/README.md

 [1 1 0 0 1 0 0 0 0 0 1 0 1 1 1 0 0 1 0 1 1 1 1

 ## Summary
 Trying to predict a model that depends on a date several years in the future in an area of constant change like the stock market is very difficult.
 The model I created did create a higher percision and accuracy score but a worse F1 score.
 This model I would not consider successful due to the model with no intelligence having similar and in one case a better score.
+The parts of the model where

 ## Future
 It